Xyclade/MachineLearning/Readme.md

 | 200 						| 36 (2.57%)	| 7 (0.5%)	| 1357 (96.93%)	|
 | 400     					| 24 (1.71%)	| 7 (0.5%)	| 1369 (97.79%) |

 Here we see that indeed, when you use only 50 features, the amount of ham that gets classified correctly is significantly lower in comparison to the correct classifications when using 100 features.

-We could work through the hard ham, but since the building bricks are already here, we leave this to the reader.
+With this we have shown how you can use Naive Bayes to classify email has ham or spam.
+We could work through the hard ham from the corpus website, but since the building bricks are already here, we leave this to the reader.

 ###Ranking emails based on their content (Recommendation system)
 This example will be completely about building your own recommendation system.
 We will use a subset of the email data which we used in the example [Classifying Email as Spam or Ham](#classifying-email-as-spam-or-ham-naive-bayes).
 This subset can be downloaded [here](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2).
 Additionally you need the [stop words file](./Example%20Data/stopwords.txt).
 Note that the data is a set of received emails, thus we lack 1 half of the data, namely the outgoing emails of this mailbox.
 However even without this information we can do some pretty neat ranking as we will see later on.